 The warm, 80-degree waters of Micronesia contain an astounding 2,100 islands.
 Palau, the westernmost section of the Micronesian islands, runs north to south, covering approximately 125 miles.

 Considered by many to be among the most beautiful in the world, Palau’s waters contain an incredible diversity of coral, fish, and other colorful marine life.
 The 16 exhibits in the Aquarium’s Tropical Pacific Gallery represent the beautiful marine life you would find off the coast of Palau.

 The Tropical Reef Habitat, which can be viewed from three locations in the gallery, is the Aquarium’s largest exhibit.
 Holding 350,000 gallons of water, this exhibit features over a thousand colorful fish and beautiful coral, including sea turtles, zebra sharks, porcupine puffers, and a large blue Napoleon or humphead wrasse.

 The Tropical Pacific Gallery also displays venomous creatures, groupers, clownfish, and many exhibits with live coral in the Aquarium.
-There is much to discover in this colorful paradise, such as daily dive and feeding presentations and opportunities to learn about the many species of fish that are able to change genders and others with remarkable camouflage and defense capabilities.
+There is much to discover in this colorful paradise, such as daily dive and feeding presentations and opportunities to learn about the many species of fish that are able to change sexes and others with remarkable camouflage and defense capabilities.